Champions League’s Cinderella club Bodø/Glimt shines again by beating Sporting Lisbon 3-0

 BODO, Norway (AP) — The Champions League’s Cinderella club Bodø/Glimt wrote another chapter Wednesday in its fairytale run through the competition.

-The homely Norwegian club won 3-0 against Sporting Lisbon in the first leg of a round-of-16 clash at its tiny Aspmyra Stadium.
+The homely Norwegian club won 3-0 against Sporting Lisbon in the first leg of a round-of-16 clash at its tiny Aspmyra Stadium packed with 7,971 fans.

-Sporting became the latest favored team to travel far north and struggle inside the Arctic Circle this year.
+Sporting, the champion of Portugal that once nurtured future superstars Cristiano Ronaldo and Luís Figo, became the latest favored opponent to travel far north and struggle inside the Arctic Circle this year.

-Manchester City and Inter Milan were each beaten 3-1 on the artificial turf field since Bodø/Glimt began the year looking sure to fall short of reaching the knockout rounds.
+Manchester City and Inter Milan were each beaten 3-1 on Bodø/Glimt's artificial turf field since coach Kjetil Knutsen’s team began the year looking sure to fall short of reaching the knockout rounds.

-It is now a remarkable five straight wins in the Champions League — all during the offseason in Norway.
+It is now a remarkable five straight wins for the lowest-seeded team left in the Champions League — all during the offseason in Norway.
 The country's domestic league does not start until this weekend.

 Bodø/Glimt led in the 32nd minute when Sondre Brunstad Fet scored with a penalty kick, deceiving Sporting goalkeeper Rui Silva who dived right as the ball went low to his left.